Ouentheara777/adyen-android-pay-sample-code/README.md

 "Refused (This is not a testCard)"

-If you want to test payments that will not be refused, you can use the AndroidPayTokenCreator to create custom Androidpay tokens.
-Just be sure to replace the dpan field (Credit Card number) with a test card number that is recognized by our test platform.

-We will support your testing activities from March 7 onwards.
-Please contact Adyen Support for more information.
+Please contact Adyen Support for more background or information.

 >Note:
 >If you are familiar with the Adyen Apple Pay integration this step will be the same and you will receive the same responses from our back-office platform.